LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 📆 Things to Remember
 - To prevent resource leaks, use *RAII* (Resource acquisition is initialization) objects that acquire resources in their constructors and release them in their destructors.
 - Two commonly useful RAII classes are `tr1::shared_ptr` and `auto_ptr`. `tr1::shared_ptr` is usually the better choice, because its behavior when copied is intuitive.
 Copying an `auto_ptr` sets it to null.

+### Item 14: Think carefully about copying behavior in resource-managing classes.

+- Every RAII class author must confront: *what should happen when an RAII object is copied?* Most of the time, you’ll want to choose one of the following possibilities:
+  - **Prohibit copying**: likely to be true for a class like `Lock` (contains a mutex).
+When copying makes no sense for an RAII class, you should prohibit it.
+  - **Reference-count the underlying resource**: when needed, copying an RAII object should increment the count of the number of objects referring to the resource (using a `tr1::shared_ptr`).
+However, in the `Lock` example, when we’re done with a `Mutex`, we want to unlock it, not delete it (default behavior for `tr1::shared_ptr`).
+  - **Copy the underlying resource**: In that case, copying the resource-managing object should also copy the resource it wraps.
+That is, copying a resource-managing object performs a **deep copy**, for example, when a string object is copied, a copy is made of both the pointer and the memory it points to.
+  - **Transfer ownership of the underlying resource**: Sometimes you may wish to make sure that only **one** RAII object refers to a raw resource and that when the RAII object is copied, ownership of the resource is transferred from the copied object to the copying object (`auto_ptr`).

+📆 Things to Remember
+- Copying an RAII object entails copying the resource it manages, so the copying behavior of the resource determines the copying behavior of the RAII object.
+- Common RAII class copying behaviors are disallowing copying and performing reference counting, but other behaviors are possible.